-7.2 The ability of individuals to deal with and overcome personal stressors can also be greatly enhanced with support from good quality professional counselling.
+7.3 The ability of individuals to deal with and overcome personal stressors can also be greatly enhanced with support from good quality professional counselling.
 Using the National Procurement Service (NPS) Framework, an external provider has been appointed to deliver counselling services.
-This contract provides an on-site counselling service one day per week and this has been in place since March 2016.
-Since March 2021, a new contract has been in place and the unit is now able to offer two counsellors who both provide a half a day service each per week.
+This contract provides an on-site counselling service one day per week.
+Since March 2021, a new contract has been in place and the unit is now able to offer two counsellors who both provide half a day each per week.
+The counselling days have been increased to a total of 3 days per week on a temporary basis to assist in reducing the waiting times.
+The current waiting time for a counselling session is now between 2 to 3 weeks.